 You could be:

-In Scotland, the most recent yearly pay rates for educational psychologists (January 2018) are as follows:
+In Scotland, the current pay rates for educational psychologists from April 2023 are as follows:

 In Scotland, all educational psychologists must be Chartered Members of the British Psychological Society (BPS), or probationers working towards chartered status.
 They must also be full members of the Scottish Division of Educational Psychology (or the Division of Child and Educational Psychology).

 You would normally begin by working towards the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 The first qualification you need is an Honours degree in psychology accredited by the BPS.

 You can get a list of accredited courses from the BPS website (see below).